-Hypersensitivity reactions including anaphylaxis, angioedema, urticaria, and rash have been reported following administration of beclomethasone dipropionate nasal and inhalationally administered products.
-Angioedema, urticaria, and rash, have been reported following administration of QNASL Nasal Aerosol.
+Hypersensitivity reactions including anaphylaxis, angioedema, urticaria, and rash have been reported following administration of beclomethasone dipropionate nasally administered and inhalationally administered products.
+Angioedema, urticaria, and rash have been reported following administration of QNASL Nasal Aerosol.
 If any such reactions occur, patients should discontinue use of QNASL Nasal Aerosol [see WARNINGS AND PRECAUTIONS].

 Patients who are on immunosuppressant doses of corticosteroids should be warned to avoid exposure to chickenpox or measles and, if exposed, to consult their physician without delay.
 Patients should be informed of potential worsening of existing tuberculosis; fungal, bacterial, viral, or parasitic infections; or ocular herpes simplex [see WARNINGS AND PRECAUTIONS].

-Patients should use QNASL Nasal Aerosol on a regular, once daily basis for optimal effect.
+Patients should use QNASL Nasal Aerosol on a regular, once-daily basis since its effectiveness depends on its regular use.
 QNASL Nasal Aerosol may not have an immediate effect on rhinitis symptoms.
 The patient should not increase the prescribed dosage but should contact their physician if symptoms do not improve or if the condition worsens.

 Patients should be informed to avoid spraying QNASL Nasal Aerosol in their eyes or mouth.

 The carcinogenicity of beclomethasone dipropionate was evaluated in rats that were exposed for a total of 95 weeks: 13 weeks at inhalation doses up to 0.4 mg/kg and the remaining 82 weeks at combined oral and inhalation doses up to 2.4 mg/kg.
-In this trial, there was no evidence of carcinogenicity at the highest dose: approximately 70 times the maximum recommended human daily intranasal dose (MRHDID) in adults on a mg/m² basis.
+In this trial, there was no evidence of carcinogenicity at the highest dose: approximately 70 and 120 times the maximum recommended human daily intranasal dose (MRHDID) in adults and children, respectively, on a mg/m² basis.

 Beclomethasone dipropionate did not induce gene mutation in bacterial cells or mammalian Chinese hamster ovary (CHO) cells in vitro.
 No significant clastogenic effect was seen in cultured CHO cells in vitro or in the mouse micronucleus test in vivo.